Skip to main content

 Influencer and partnership communication

-If you're reaching out to potential collaborators, responding to partnership inquiries, or managing influencer relationships, keep it human.
-These relationships are built on perceived personal connection.
-An automated outreach template might get a response, but an obviously templated follow-up kills the relationship before it starts.
+Outreach to collaborators, partnership replies, influencer relationships: keep all of it human.
+These relationships run on perceived personal connection.
+An automated template might get a first response, but an obviously templated follow-up kills the relationship before it starts.

 Sensitive customer situations

-Refunds, complaints, negative reviews, and frustrated customers need empathetic, specific human responses.
-Automation can route these messages to the right team member, but the actual response should never be automated.
+Refunds, complaints, negative reviews, frustrated customers: each needs an empathetic, specific human response.
+Automation can route the message to the right person.
+The actual reply should never be automated.

 Brand voice decisions

-What topics you weigh in on, what stance you take on industry debates, what you choose to share and what you choose to ignore - these are strategic brand decisions that shape how your audience perceives you.
-No automation tool should make these calls.
+What topics you weigh in on, what stance you take in industry debates, what you share and what you ignore: these are strategic calls that shape how your audience sees you.
+No tool should make them for you.

 The ROI of smart automation